dfinity/portal/how-it-works/00_General/01_overview-of-the-internet-computer.subpage.md

 # Architecture of the Internet Computer

+The Internet Computer takes a revolutionary approach to a highly-scalable blockchain-based platform for securely hosting and executing smart contracts.
-The technology behind the Internet Computer (IC) has been reconceived from ground up, learning lessons from the weaknesses of earlier projects, e.g., the lack of scalability.
+The technology behind the Internet Computer (IC) has reconceived blockchain protocols from the ground up, considering many lessons learnt from earlier projects, e.g., their lack of scalability.
-The Internet Computer intends to become the World Computer, an open and secure blockchain-based network that can scale out to power humanity's computation.
+The Internet Computer intends to become a *World Computer*, an open and secure public blockchain network that can scale infinitely and be used by everyone to host their smart contracts securely.

+## Canister Smart Contracts

+A smart contract on the IC is called *canister smart contract*, or just *canister*.
+A canister bundles [*WebAssembly (Wasm)*](https://en.wikipedia.org/wiki/WebAssembly) program code and data storage into a single unit.
+Anyone can deploy a canister on the Internet Computer.
+Canisters are stored and their code executed in a replicated, fault-tolerant manner on multiple machines, that is, the nodes of a subnet.
+Unlike other blockchains, a smart contract on the IC can respect one of several possible *mutability policies*: it can be completely immutable (cannot be changed by anyone), unilaterally mutable (can be changed unilaterally by the dApp developer), or DAO mutable (it can be changed as authorized by a decentralized autonomous organization).

+Canisters pay, using *cycles*, for the IC resources they consume.
+To this end, canisters need to be “topped up” with cycles.
+Cycles can be acquired with the ICP token, the IC's utility token.
+Buying cycles with ICP removes the ICP token from the supply and creates an amount of cycles with the corresponding value.
+One Trillion cycles can be acquired with ICP worth 1 XDR, where an XDR is a basket comprising major currencies and one XDR is roughly 1.3 USD as of Q3 2022.

+Canister smart contracts are more powerful than the smart contracts on other blockchains:
+* Canisters paying for their resources, and not the end users, which realizes the *reverse gas* model of the IC.
+* Canisters can hold gigabytes of memory for a low fee.
+* A web browser can directly interact with a canister smart contract, without involving any public cloud for serving the web interface and assets.
+This is in stark contrast to the UI being served from the public cloud as is the case for other blockchains.
+* Canisters can be updated and evolve, much like regular software.
+DAO-based governance schemes can make this upgrade process secure and decentralized.
+* Using Internet Identity, canisters can authenticate users based on private keys contained in secure hardware modules using the [*Web Authentication (WebAuthn)* protocol](https://www.w3.org/TR/webauthn-2/).
+This secure authentication service, called *Internet Identity*, is implemented as a smart contract as well and provides its services to other smart contracts.

 ## Subnet Architecture

+The IC is designed to be highly *scalable* and efficient in terms of hosting and executing canister smart contracts.
-The core part of the IC's architecture is its subnet architecture: The IC consists of many subnets, where each subnet is its own blockchain that operates concurrently with all the other subnets.
+The top-level building blocks of the IC are *subnetworks*, or  *subnets*: the IC as a whole consists of many subnets, where each subnet is its own blockchain that operates concurrently with and independently of the other subnets (but can communicate asynchronously with other subnets).
+Each subnet hosts canister smart contracts, up to a total of hundreds of gigabytes of replicated storage.
+A subnet consists of *node machines*, or *nodes*.
+Each node replicates all the canisters, state, and computation of the subnet using blockchain technology.
+This makes a subnet a blockchain-based *replicated state machine*, that is, a virtual machine that holds state in a secure, fault-tolerant, and non-tamperable manner: the computations of the canisters hosted on a subnet will proceed correctly and without stopping, even if some of the nodes on the subnet are faulty (either because they crash, or even worse, are hacked by a malicious party)
-New subnets can be added to scale the IC out, analogous to how public clouds scale out.
+New subnets can be created from nodes added to the IC to scale out the system, analogous to how traditional infrastructures such as public clouds scale out by adding machines.
-Each subnet hosts smart contracts, called *canister smart contracts*, or simply *canisters*.
-Canisters on one subnet can send messages to canisters on the same or other subnet.
-The secure asynchronous cross-subnet (xnet) communication between canisters and the resulting loose coupling of subnets is one of the key principles that enable the scalability of the IC by means of adding new subnets.
+Such a scale-out architecture is rather the exception than the rule in the blockchain space and allows for limitless scaling, i.e., combining the security and resiliency properties of blockchains with the scalability properties enjoyed by the public cloud.

 <figure>
 <img src="/img/how-it-works/subnet_architecture.png" alt="Architecture: The IC is composed of subnets, each of which is an independent blockchain" title="The IC is composed of subnets, each of which is an independent blockchain" align="center" style="width:600px">